 - Participation in observational studies (CROMIS, funded by British Heart Foundation and UK Stroke Association)

 We conduct a weekly specialist clinic for survivors of brain haemorrhage at the Anne Rowling Regenerative Neurology Clinic.

 Arthur Fonville Award Winners 2016

 Congratulations to the joint winners of this year's prize, Vhinoth Sivakumaran & Henry Millar.
 This prize is given to the best dissertation on stroke research written by a University of Edinburgh medical student in the clinical years.
-For more information see: Arthur Fonville Award for Stroke Research 2016
+For more information see: Arthur Fonville Award winners 2016

 Public Lecture: 30th May 2016

 Professor Rustam Al-Shahi Salman, Lead of the RUSH programme, delivered his Inaugural Lecture on 30th May 2016 .
 The lecture was entitled "What's the RUSH?
 (Research to Understand Stroke due to Haemorrhage)".

 Congratulations to the winners of the inaugural year of the Arthur Fonville Award for Stroke Research.
 The standard of applications was so high that there was not just one, but three, winners: